 |Opt-in checkbox present?||Opt-in checkbox clicked?||Reachability|

-Ultimately, a sign-up event will make a contact mailable unless the contact is suppressed or explicit consent was asked for and not provided.
-Those contacts with the unset state have neither opted in nor opted out of receiving emails and will not be mailable until they opt in.
-Learn more about Privy's reachability statues here.
+Ultimately, a sign-up event makes an individual mailable or textable unless the contact is suppressed or explicit consent was asked for and not provided.
+Contacts with the unset state have neither opted in nor opted out of receiving emails and will not be mailable or textable until they've opted-in.
+Learn more about Privy's reachability statuses here.

 Note: A lack of consent in a sign-up event is not treated the same as revoking consent.
-A contact who is already mailable won't become unmailable if they fail to check future opt-in checkboxes.
+A contact who is already mailable/textable won't become unmailable/untextable if they fail to check future opt-in checkboxes.